PlanetaryRobotics/ergodic-search/README.md

 | ```bound_wt``` | float | 100 | Weight on boundary component of loss |
 | ```end_pose_wt``` | float | 0.5 | Weight on end position component of loss |

+_Note_: These weights can be set to 0 to remove any component from consideration when optimizing.
+The most useful application of this property is to remove the need for an end point by setting ```end_pose_wt``` to 0.
+This will still require provision of an end position in the arguments but this end position is ignored and can be safely set to ```[0,0,0]```.

 **Flags**

 | Parameter | Description |